Pointers in C++ are variables that store memory addresses, allowing direct access to data locations rather than the data itself.

 string * myString;

-The type must match the referenced variable type.
+The type of the pointer must match the type of the variable it points to.